 • Anti-perspirants (since they contain active drying ingredients such as aluminum chloride).

-Home Remedies and Natural Cures for Eczema Treatment
+Home Remedies and Natural Treatments for Eczema

-Treat Eczema With Calamine Lotion
+Calamine Lotion

 For oozing eczema as well as other skin rashes, calamine lotion is great for relieving itchiness.
 Simply apply a small amount directly onto the affected area.
 Calamine lotion can be found in most drugstores.